Integrability on Direct Limit Banach manifolds: Direct limits of topological vector spaces

 If $E_{n}$ is a Banach subspace of $E_{n+1}$ for each $n\in\mathbb{N}^{\ast}$, we have a \textit{strict ascending sequence of Banach spaces}.

 \begin{definition} A locally convex limit of ascending sequence of Banach spaces is called an (LB)-space.

 If the sequence is strict we speak of LB-space or strict (LB)-space. \end{definition}

-\begin{definition} A locally convex limit of ascending sequence of Banach spaces where each inclusion is compact is called a Silva space or a (DFS)-space (for dual of Fr\'{e}chet Schwartz space). \end{definition}

 Of course, an (LB)-space does not have a structure of convenient space in general.
-We mention some important cases for which an (LB)-space has a structure of convenient space:
+However, since every Banach space is convenient, then each LB-space has a structure of convenient space (see \cite{KrMi} Theorem 2.15).
+In particular the direct limit of an ascending sequence of finite dimensional Banach spaces has a structure of convenient space.